TheEpic0ne/HelpDatblockCom/docs/datearth.md

 As a king or general, after the siege is won, place a chest in the wilderness close to the town.
 This will rob the town $100 per plot the sieged town has, transferring it to the plundering nation.
 If the town does not have enough money it will go into a ruined state, where all perms will be enabled.
 The ruined state persists for 2 days, after which full deletion occurs.

 #### Capturing town
 As a king or general, after the siege is won, place a coloured banner in the wilderness close to the town.
-This action will forcibly add the town to the nation, and will put the town into an 'occupied' state, in which its residents cannot affect siege points.
+This action will forcibly add the town to the nation, and will put the town into an 'occupied' state, in which its residents cannot affect siege points in other wars.

 ### Commands